laravel/docs/validation.md

 <a name="rule-string"></a>
 #### string

 The field under validation must be a string.
+If you would like to allow the field to also be `null`, you should assign the `nullable` rule to the field.

 <a name="rule-timezone"></a>
 #### timezone